 EASy Variability Instantiation Language: Language Specification

-Version 0.99

-(corresponds to VIL bundle versions 1.2.0, VTL bundle version 1.2.0)
+Preview version of 03.
+April 2025

 H. Eichelberger, K. Schmid

 Software Systems Engineering (SSE)

 University of Hildesheim

 31141 Hildesheim

 Germany

 Abstract

 Deriving configured products in product line settings requires turning variabilities into artifacts such as source code, configuration files, etc. Frequently, this is done by domain-specific plugins into the product line tool, often called instantiator, which requires deeper-level programming knowledge about the underlying tool infrastructure.
 In this document we provide a novel approach for variability implementation.
 We focus on how to implement selected customization and configuration options in a generic way focusing on the specification of the instantiation process.
 This enables domain engineers to define their specific instantiation process in a declarative way without the need for implementation of specific tool components such as instantiators.